Endless Travel Plans

 💰 $300–$500/day 📅 June–September 👶 Best ages: 5–16

 Portland and Seattle are underrated family destinations, partly because people assume it rains all the time.
-It does — from October through May.
-But June through September?
-The Pacific Northwest is stunning, with long daylight hours and mild temperatures perfect for outdoor exploration.
+It does — October through May.
+But June through September the Pacific Northwest is stunning, with long daylight and mild temperatures for outdoor exploration.

 Seattle's Pike Place Market, Museum of Pop Culture, and Space Needle are the headline acts.
-Portland's OMSI science museum has hands-on exhibits that keep kids engaged for hours, and Powell's City of Books is a legitimate attraction even for reluctant readers.
+Portland's OMSI science museum has hands-on exhibits that keep kids engaged for hours; Powell's City of Books is a real attraction even for reluctant readers.
 Day trips to Multnomah Falls, Mount Rainier, or the Oregon Coast extend the trip without adding much cost.

 Hotels in Portland suburbs like Hillsboro and Beaverton run significantly cheaper than downtown.
-And Portland's food cart scene means incredible $8–$12 meals that kids actually enjoy.
+Portland's food-cart scene means $8–$12 meals kids actually enjoy.

-💡 West Coast tip: Families debating Disneyland vs. Disney World should factor in trip length.
-Disneyland needs 2–3 days (two parks).
-Disney World needs 5–7 days (four parks).
-If time is tight, Disneyland saves both days and dollars.
+West Coast tip: Disneyland needs 2–3 days; Disney World needs 5–7.
+Time-tight families save days and dollars at Disneyland.
 See our Disney World vs Disneyland comparison.

-This table ranks all 20 destinations from least to most expensive.
-Daily costs include lodging, food, activities, and local transportation for a family of four.
-They don't include airfare or gas to get there.
+All 20 destinations ranked least to most expensive.
+Daily costs include lodging, food, activities, and local transit for a family of four — airfare and drive-in gas not included.

 Destination Daily Cost (Family of 4) Best Season Best Ages